-There can be no assurance that we will not be a passive foreign investment company for U.S. federal income tax purposes, which could result in adverse U.S. federal income tax consequences to U.S. holders of our ordinary shares.
+There can be no assurance that we will not be a passive foreign investment company ("PFIC") for U.S. federal income tax purposes.
+If we are a PFIC for U.S. federal income tax purposes, U.S. investors holding Shares may be subject to adverse federal income tax consequences.

-A non-U.S. corporation will be a passive foreign investment company ("PFIC") for any taxable year if either: (i) at least 75% of its gross income is "passive income" for purposes of the PFIC rules or (ii) at least 50% of the value of its assets (generally determined on the basis of a quarterly average) is attributable to assets that produce or are held for the production of passive income.
+A non-U.S. corporation will be a PFIC for U.S. federal income tax purposes for any taxable year in which either: (i) at least 75% of its gross income is "passive income" for purposes of the PFIC rules or (ii) at least 50% of the value of its assets (generally determined on the basis of a quarterly average) is attributable to assets that produce or are held for the production of passive income.
 Whether we are treated as a PFIC is a factual determination that is made on an annual basis after the close of each taxable year.
 This determination will depend on, among other things, the composition of our income and assets, as well as the value of our assets (which generally will be determined by reference to the public price of the Shares, which may fluctuate significantly), from time to time.

-Based on the current and anticipated composition of our income, assets and operations and the expected price of the Shares in this offering, we believe we were not a PFIC for U.S. federal income tax purposes for our most recent taxable year and do not expect to be a PFIC for the current taxable year or for foreseeable future years.
-However, there can be no assurance that we will not be a PFIC for the current taxable year or for any future taxable year.
-If we are treated as a PFIC for any taxable year during which a U.S. investor held Shares, such U.S. investor could be subject to adverse U.S. federal income tax consequences.
-See "Income Tax Considerations-U.S. Federal Income Tax Considerations.-Passive Foreign Investment Company."
+Based on the current and anticipated composition of our income, assets and operations and the price of the Shares , we believe we were not a PFIC for U.S. federal income tax purposes for our most recent taxable year and do not expect to be a PFIC for the current taxable year or for foreseeable future years.
+Nevertheless, there can be no assurance that we will not be a PFIC for the current taxable year or for any future taxable year.
+If we are treated as a PFIC for any taxable year during which a U.S. investor holds Shares, such U.S. investor could be subject to adverse U.S. federal income tax consequences.
+See "Income Tax Considerations-U.S. Federal Income Tax Considerations - Passive Foreign Investment Company."